Uvacoder/uvacodernotes6/notes/AWSCert.md

 - IaaS
 - We can SSH into it.

-## S3
-- There are no folders, it's just an illusion, a UX trick.
-S3 bucket structure is totally flat.
-- The region is decided when a bucket is created.
-- S3 bucket names have to be globally unique.
-- 100 buckets soft limit, can be expanded talking to support.

 ## CloudFormation (CFN)
 - Infrastructure As Code.
 We can determine a collection of resources with a template file.